sudeepaviraj/sudeepaviraj/README.md

 # 💫 About Me:
-👀 I’m interested in Python , Javascript and PHP<br>🌱 I’m currently learning  Frameworks Such As Express, React and Laravel<br>📫 How to reach me virajithaabekoon@gmail.com
+👀 I’m interested in Python , Javascript and PHP<br>🌱 I’m currently learning  Frameworks Such As Express, React and Laravel<br>📫 How to reach me mail@sudeepavirajitha.me

 ## 🌐 Socials: